 As well as viewing Issues by Project, you can also find them via search.

 In the top right of the screen is a search field.
 This allows you to search for Issues and Projects as well as keywords that appear in Issue descriptions and comments.

-To narrow down your search, you can refine the query by Project, Issue type, status and assignee.
-For instance if you type ‘my open bugs’, Jira will create a list of all bugs in status open and assigned to yourself.
+To narrow down your search, you can refine the query by Project, Issue type, status, and assignee.
+For instance, if you type ‘my open bugs’, Jira will create a list of all bugs in status open and assign it to yourself.